 - Does the customer or beneficial owner have links to sectors that are associated with higher corruption risk, such as construction, pharmaceuticals and healthcare, arms trade and defence, extractive industries and public procurement? - Does the customer or beneficial owner have links to sectors that are associated with higher ML or TF risk, for example certain Money Service Businesses, casinos or dealers in precious metals? - Does the customer or beneficial owner have links to sectors that involve significant amounts of cash? - Where the customer is a legal person, what is the purpose of their establishment?
 For example, what is the nature of their business? - Does the customer have political connections, for example, are they a Politically Exposed Person (PEP), or is their beneficial owner a PEP?
 Does the customer or beneficial owner have any other relevant links to a PEP, for example, are any of the customer's directors PEPs and if so, do these PEPs exercise significant control over the customer or beneficial owner?
 In what jurisdiction is the PEP, his business or a business he is connected with, located? - Does the customer or beneficial owner hold another public position that might enable them to abuse public office for private gain?
 For example, are they senior or regional public figures with the ability to influence the awarding of contracts, decision-making members of high profile sporting bodies or individuals that are known to influence the government and other senior decision-makers? - Is the customer a legal person subject to enforceable disclosure requirements that ensure that reliable information about the customer's beneficial owner is publicly available, for example public companies listed on stock exchanges that make such disclosure a condition for listing? - Is the customer a credit or financial institution from a jurisdiction with an effective AML/CTF regime and is it supervised for compliance with local AML/CTF obligations?
-Is there evidence that the customer has been subject to supervisory sanctions or enforcement for failure to comply with AML/CTF obligations or wider conduct requirements in recent years? - Is the customer a public administration or enterprise from a jurisdiction with low levels of corruption? - Is the customer's or their beneficial owner's background consistent with what the firm knows about their former, current or planned business activity, their business'
+Is there evidence that the customer has been subject to supervisory sanctions or enforcement for failure to comply with AML/CTF obligations or wider conduct requirements in recent years? - Is the customer a public administration or enterprise from a jurisdiction with low levels of corruption?

-turnover, the source of funds and the customer's or beneficial owner's source of wealth?

-- Is the customer a beneficiary of a life insurance policy in situations where there may be an increased risk, for example life settlements, or beneficiaries with no obvious links to the policy holder? - Is the customer a third country national who is applying for residence rights in or citizenship of an EEA state in exchange for transfers of capital, purchase of property, government bonds, or investment in corporate entities in that EEA state?
+- Is the customer's or their beneficial owner's background consistent with what the firm knows about their former, current or planned business activity, their business' turnover, the source of funds and the customer's or beneficial owner's source of wealth? - Is the customer a beneficiary of a life insurance policy (that the firm has become aware of) in situations where there may be an increased risk, for example complex products with potential multiple investment accounts or those that allow for early surrender and have a surrender value, or beneficiaries with no obvious links to the policy holder? - Is the customer a third country national who is applying for residence rights in or citizenship of an EEA state in exchange for transfers of capital, purchase of property, government bonds, or investment in corporate entities in that EEA state?